The history of English teaching in England

 - Past exam papers

-This site is intended to bring together a rather haphazard collection of documents to do with the history of the subject called ‘English’ in our (i.e. the UK’s, and mainly England’s) education system, to match a similar collection of material on the other main part of our language education, foreign languages.
+This site is intended to bring together a rather haphazard collection of documents to do with the history of the subject called ‘English’ in our education system.
 If you can suggest or offer other documents, please contact me.
 Another page brings together various systems that have been used for ‘diagramming’ sentence structure in different countries.

-- Keith Davidson (formerly examination officer for the University of London exam board): ” … the subject English” (English, English Studies, English Language, English Literature, Functional English… Keith Davidson reflects on what English is. ) From English, Drama, Media 6, 2006).
+- Keith Davidson.
+2006 (formerly examination officer for the University of London exam board): ” … the subject English” (English, English Studies, English Language, English Literature, Functional English… Keith Davidson reflects on what English is. ) From English, Drama, Media 6, 2006).

 - George Keith, ‘Language study at Key Stage 3’ (In Ronald Carter, 1990.
 Knowledge About Language and the Curriculum (The LINC Reader).
 Hodder and Stoughton.
 Contains lots of examples from old exam papers.